Theater Review: StarKid Summer Series

 The ladies of “Oregon” are also a joy.
 Perhaps the show’s largest source of humor is Lauren Lopez’s role as Brother, a seven-year-old boy who is at least a little bit defiant of his parents and their wishes.
 Jaime Lyn Beatty and Rachael Soglin’s daughter-and-mother combination provides much of the heart and soul to the show, as the events of the play run their course and the family is challenged to either stay together or to fall apart.

-Another facet of “Oregon” which deserves mention is the minimalist set and prop pieces in the show, used almost surgically to give the actors the most space around which to work, while being successful at setting and strengthening each scene.
+Another facet of “Oregon” that deserves mention is the minimalist set and prop pieces in the show, used almost surgically to give the actors the most space around which to work while being successful at setting and strengthening each scene.
 Costumes and the changing of costumes happen rapidly, and the actors all handle each new change with grace.

 The verdict: “The Trail to Oregon” is solid fun for anyone who is familiar with the game on which it is based, and for those who are not familiar it is still a fun production sure to produce some laughs due to the cast’s time-crafted gift at playing before an audience.